 Nai Lert Park Heritage home was turned into a museum filled with historical memorabilia from three generations – each corner and the thousands of artifacts within are parts of an enthralling history about the life and legacy of Phraya Bhakdinoraseth.

-*Thai traditional cooking class and Thai garland workshop are on request with additional fee.
+*Thai traditional cooking class and Thai garland workshop are on request with an additional fee.

 For more information and booking ticket, please call: +66(0)2 253 0123